 Always use capitals to:

 The English language can be a confusing beast to conquer.
 And, sometimes, the more you learn, the more you realize how much you still don't understand.
 Getting a better grasp of the rules of grammar can elevate your writing to a whole new level and give you added credibility.
+You can ask somebody to write my essay.
 After all, if you can't properly understand the language you're writing in, how can anyone trust that you understand what you're writing about?